Skip to content

 Field Completion:

-• Identify required fields for integration (email, company, owner)
+• Identify required fields — Email, company, owner are critical

-• Set up validation rules to enforce completeness going forward
+• Set up validation rules — Enforce completeness going forward

 3.2 Enrich Existing Data